-What screams Fall more than Apple Pie!
-For years there wasn’t a flour fine enough to make a perfectly flaky pie crust, so we would make our tasty apple or seasonal fruit crisp.
-Today we have so many gluten free flour choices to help us make just about every dessert especially this Gluten Free Apple Pie.
+What screams Americana more than Apple Pie!
+For years there wasn’t a gluten free flour fine enough to make a perfectly flaky pie crust, so we would opt out of pie making and bake our tasty seasonal fruit crisp instead.
+Not any more!
+Using our simple pie crust recipe, gluten free or not, everyone will be asking for more apple pie please!

 8 large apples cored, peeled, and thinly sliced ( you can also use any seasonal fruit: peaches nectarines, plums, or berries)

 1⁄2 C organic cane sugar, coconut sugar or Monk fruit

 2 Tbsp. flour (Pamela’s gluten free Baking flour blend, King Arthur gluten free baking flour)

 1 tsp. cinnamon

 1 Tbsp.
 Butter cut up into small pieces to top fruit (set aside) (an alternative butter such as Miyokos works well)

 Cinnamon sugar blend

 1 Gluten free pie crust (recipe follows)

 Optional: A dash of fresh lemon juice